nevoband/shibboleth-itrust/README.md

 Role Name
 =========

-This role will install shibboleth on CentOS 7 and allow you to add Shibboleth key/cert keys and configurations This is based on the tutorial https://accc.uic.edu/answer/how-do-i-install-and-configure-shibboleth
+This role will install shibboleth on CentOS 7 and allow you to add Shibboleth key/certs and configurations This is based on the tutorial https://accc.uic.edu/answer/how-do-i-install-and-configure-shibboleth

 Requirements